-Can Dogs and Cats Get Coronavirus?
-Get the Facts
+Fact or Fiction: Can Dogs and Cats Get Coronavirus?

-Dogs and Cats Can Get Coronaviruses (But Don’t Freak Out)
+Dogs and Cats Can Get Coronaviruses (But It's Not What You Think)

 Coronaviruses affect many species including camels, cattle, cats, and bats.
 In some species, these symptoms present as respiratory disease, and in others, diarrhea and gastrointestinal upset.
 These known viruses come from a large family of viruses (coronaviruses) that cause symptoms much like the common cold and SARS or Severe Acute Respiratory Syndrome.